gabrieldaos/gabrieldaos.github.io/_posts/2019-10-15-eskwelabs-capstone.md

 By exploring this hypothesis, we'll figure out by using machine learning **how we can get Filipinos more engaged with the relevant problems in the Philippines**.

+### The state of social media use

 ![hootsuite](https://github.com/soadleirbag/soadleirbag.github.io/blob/master/img/capstone-images/sona_vs_bjg.PNG?raw=true){: .center-block :}

 Based from a recent statistic made last January 2019, roughly 61% of Filipinos that are using social media are on the ages of 18 - 34.
 We now live in a age where people would tune into their smartphones to get the latest news updates instead of their television.
 This is why I'll be using twitter as a medium for this study.

 ![hootsuite](https://github.com/soadleirbag/soadleirbag.github.io/blob/master/img/capstone-images/sona_vs_bjg.PNG?raw=true){: .center-block :}

-In order to confirm the hypothesis, we'll need to answer these three questions in order to understand what's currently going on in social media:
+In order to confirm the hypothesis, we'll need to answer these three questions in order to understand what's currently going on in social media.

 ## 1. Which news tweets has gathered most of the Filipino's attention this 2019
 **(Up til September since that's when the project was made.)**